chibisov/drf-extensions/docs/index.md

 It's important to note that this memoization is thread safe.

-#### Saving time and bandwith
+#### Saving time and bandwidth

 When a server returns `ETag` header, you should store it along with the representation data on the client.
 When making GET and HEAD requests for the same resource in the future, include the `If-None-Match` header to make these requests "conditional".

 For example, retrieve all cities: